devops329/devops/instruction/alerting/alerting.md

 These are alerts that are triggered based on the contents of logs.
 For example, if the logs contain the word "error" more than 10 times in a minute, then an alert is triggered.

-The following show an attacker attempting to prob our Pizza Service for known security holes.
+The following show an attacker attempting to probe our Pizza Service for known security holes.
 They have bypassed the DNS name of the service and have obtained the public IP address directly.
 In this cause you might trigger an information alert if the probe traffic exceeds an certain level, or if the same source IP address is later used in a legitimate request.

 ![Security violation logs](securityViolationLogs.png)